limehouselabs/led-screens/content/docs/screens/stella-prototype/_index.md

 Total power consumption is in the region of 4.5 kW at full brightness so it can be powered from 2x 13A sockets.

-This screen is stored at Limehouse Labs and is working with our Novastar sender.
+This screen is stored at Limehouse Labs and is working with a Novastar sender.

 It lives in 3 small flight cases (940x600x750mm, ~70 kg each).
 Needs at least a small van to move.

+This screen is available to borrow for non-profit causes, but you will have to collect and return it.
+Please [drop us an email](mailto:ledscreens@limehouselabs.org) if you're interested.

 ## Photos